 Wellness Workshops and Seminars

-January 25 - April 26.
-Contact Rodney Agnant with any questions about this program.
+- Meditation Sessions at the Chapel House, Contact Rodney Agnant with any questions about this program.

 Wednesdays 4:30–5:30 p.m.

 Monday-Friday 30 min session 8:00am-8:30am, until December 20th